rhomeinel/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 9-print_comb.c is a C program that prints all possible combinations of single-digit numbers.

+Task 10-print_comb3.c is a program that prints all possible different combinations of two digits.

+Task 11-print_comb4.c is a program that prints all possible different combinations of three digits.

-Task 10-print_comb2.c is a C program that prints the numbers from 00 to 99.
+Task 12-print_comb5.c is a program that prints all possible combinations of two two-digit numbers.